-ABVM second through eighth grade students take the MAP® (Measure of Academic Progress®) test in the fall and the spring of each year.
-This assessment, created by the Northwest Evaluation Association™ (NWEA™), helps us to measure our students’ growth and learning needs in order to formulate the right, individualized instruction.
+ABVM kindergarten through eighth grade students take the MAP® (Measure of Academic Progress®) test in the fall and spring of each year.
+This assessment, created by the Northwest Evaluation Association™ (NWEA™), measures student growth and learning needs in order to formulate the right, individualized instruction.

-The tests span mathematics, reading, language usage and science and are personalized to each student’s academic performance.
-Our students take the test in the computer lab, and as they progress, the test automatically adjusts the rigor of the questions based on their individual progress.
+The tests span mathematics, reading, language usage, and science and are personalized to each student’s academic performance.
+As students test, the rigor of the questions adjust based on individual progress.
 As a result, no two tests are the same, and the results become a precise indicator of each student’s proficiency.

 What are the benefits of MAP® testing?

-- Detailed student achievement information is available for teachers and parents within 24-36 hours of testing.
+- Detailed student achievement information is available for teachers within 24-36 hours of testing.

 - Individualized plans with target growth areas are identified for every student.

 - Reports for student, school, diocesan and “Norm Group” are available.

 - “RIT to Reading Range Report” is provided for each student with links to reading resources.

 How does ABVM use the MAP® test?